50l3r/gestios-sdk-js/readme.md

 npm install gestios-sdk-js
 ```

-You need to instance the library and execute init method:
+You only need to instance library:

 ```
 const GestiOS = require('gestios-sdk-js');